cseanburns/personal_knowledge_mgmt/src/5d-library-sources-part-2.md

 ### Web of Science

 [*Web of Science (WoS)*][wos] is an abstract & indexing citation database.
-This means that the database does not directly provide full text access but it does link to UK Library when full text is available for results.
+This means that the database does not directly provide full text access but it does link to UK Library and other sourcds when full text is available for results.
-It will also link to items in *Google Scholar*.
+For example, for full text access, you will see a **View Now at UK** or links to a publisher's or other database's page.
 As a citation database, it provides the number of citations each result has received, and this is a way to find additional relevant documents.

 The **Core Collection** is the default collection/database.
 This is *Web of Sciences'* main database and includes coverage of the sciences, the arts, and the humanities.
-*WoS* offers other databases that mostly cover the sciences, and you can search all of those databases at the same time, but it's often better to focus on the core collection when starting.
+These can be changed by clickin on the **Editions** link at the top of the search page.

 Let's try a search.
 We can try our open source and Google search, as seen in Figure 3: